jaredly/jerd/docs/Roadmap.md

 - [ ] when selection is inside a thing with an ID, show a hover, that will allow you to change the ID, or remove it if you want.
 - [ ] ok and I want to preserve selections between the two views
+- [ ] typing non-identifier characters should get you out of the identifier.

 NEXT UP
 - [x] inline